microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/insightsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a summary of all usage insights on apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period.
+Represents a summary of all usage insights on apps registered in your tenant configured for Microsoft Entra External ID for customers, over a specific period (daily or monthly).
 A user (in **activeUsers**) can be counted more that once if they use multiple device platforms.

 This resource represents a summary of the insights.
 For a breakdown of each insight, see the following resources:
 - [activeUsersBreakdown](../resources/activeusersbreakdownmetric.md)